OpenRockets/web-dev-error-solutions/errors/css/css-challenge-creating-a-3d-like-card-effect-with-shadows-and-gradients/README.md

+# 🐞 CSS Challenge:  Creating a 3D-like Card Effect with Shadows and Gradients

 This challenge focuses on creating a visually appealing card element using CSS3 to simulate a 3D effect.
 We'll leverage box-shadows, gradients, and subtle transformations to achieve a modern, slightly elevated look.
 This example uses plain CSS; adapting it to Tailwind would primarily involve replacing the CSS properties with their Tailwind equivalents.